Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://callforcode.org/slack)

-The Zero Hunger Call for Code starter kit helps you understand the real-world challenge of global hunger under the Climate Change theme in 2021.
-This starter kit is an example of a potential technology solution for the problem of global hunger.
+The Zero Hunger Call for Code starter kit helps developers build applications to addresss the real-world challenge of global hunger under the Climate Change theme in 2021.
+This starter kit will give you the tools to connect farmers, cooperatives and consumers through a potential technology solution for the problem of global hunger.

 ## Contents